 - Assessing the abdomen, such as bloated or painful abdomen, vomiting or diarrhoea

 - Viewing changes in your pet such as tumours, cysts or stones

 - Checking on conditions which affect the heart, lungs, liver and other organs

 - Diagnosing dental problems, such as abscesses and fractures

 It is important for your pet to be still when we perform radiography, therefore we usually sedate dogs and cats, or we will administer a general anaesthetic.
 Once your pet is asleep, we position them and take the X-ray image.
 We use specialist digital systems which quickly process the image and allow us to rotate, zoom and correct them.
 During this process, we sometimes need to take multiple images, in multiple positions, to provide the most accurate and detailed information on the potential issue.
 These images are then stored on your pet’s patient record.

 Once we are happy we have all of the X-ray images required, your pet is woken up and left to recover.
 Our expert team will then speak with you to discuss the next steps.

-A pet X-ray examination, including an anaesthetic or sedation, costs £199.
-Where we are required to perform other investigations at the same time, such as an ultrasound or blood test, we have created a range of well-priced packages to try and minimise the cost of getting a diagnosis for your pet..
-Read more about our pricing policy here.
+The price of a pet X-ray examination includes the anaesthetic or sedation.
+Where we are required to perform other investigations at the same time, such as an ultrasound or blood test, we have created a range of well-priced packages to try and minimise the cost of getting a diagnosis for your pet.
+See our prices page for more information.